Franek-Le/HelenaGPT/README.md

 # HelenaGPT
-Stupid custom LM that will maybe power HelenaAI
+Code for the stupid custom LM that will maybe power HelenaAI.